ag-informatics/ag-informatics-course/module4/lab4/README.md

 ## 4. Implement the Data Model & Import the data

 First, implement your models in the **'models.py'**.
 Create a couple of test data entries through either the Django API or the admin dashboard as we previously did in class.

-> IMAGE UPLOAD: Take a screenshot of your admin dashboard showing that you have succesfully created a few data entries in your application.
+> IMAGE UPLOAD: Take a screenshot of your admin dashboard showing that you have successfully created a few data entries in your application.
 Upload with the filename **'test-data'** inside your **'lab4/images'** folder.

 Next, you will need to bulk import some of the data into your application.

-In Django, a ["fixture" file](https://docs.djangoproject.com/en/4.1/howto/initial-data/) can be used to provide initial data to a model.
+In Django, a ["fixture" file](https://docs.djangoproject.com/en/5.1/howto/initial-data/) can be used to provide initial data to a model.
 For example, let's say you have a spreadsheet and want to import that data into your Django app, doing it manually would take a long time.
 Ideally, you'd write a python script to convert the spreadsheet into a "fixture" file, that is a specially marked up data file, that Django then reads to know how and where to put the data.

 In your Django app, create a folder called **'fixtures'** and place it in the app directory (so it should be in the same location as **'models.py'**).

-In this JSON ["fixture" file](https://docs.djangoproject.com/en/4.1/howto/initial-data/), create the structure shown below.
+In this JSON ["fixture" file](https://docs.djangoproject.com/en/5.1/howto/initial-data/), create the structure shown below.
 In the first code block I have provided an template.
 The second code block is an example.
 BE CAREFUL: the commas, colons, {} and [] brackets are all important!
 Missing one, can cause the whole thing to break.
 You can use (this JSON file validation tool)[https://jsonlint.com/] to check to see if your JSON vile is correctly structured.

 ```JSON
 [